OctopusDeploy/docs/docs/deployment-examples/aws-deployments/cloudformation/index.md

 Under the `CloudFormation` section, the AWS region and stack name need to be defined.

-You can also optionally wait for the stack to complete before finishing the step by selecting the `Wait for completion` checkbox.
+You can also optionally wait for the stack to complete before finishing the step by selecting the `Wait for completion` check-box.

 :::hint
-Unselecting the `Wait for completion` checkbox will allow the step to complete once that CloudFormation process has been started.
+Unselecting the `Wait for completion` check-box will allow the step to complete once that CloudFormation process has been started.
 However unselecting the option does mean that the output variables may be missing or outdated, because they will be read before the stack has finished deploying.
 It also means that the step will not fail if the CloudFormation deployment fails.
 :::

 If creating the CloudFormation stack, you can select `Disable rollback` to prevent a failed stack from being rolled back.
 This is useful if you need to debug the resources that were not created successfully.